Zidras/DBM-Warmane/README.md

 A version of WotLK DBM with accurate timers for Warmane servers.
 Please see the Release tab to find the latest stable version.

+### Version bumped to 5.00 to avoid realmwide ban of old version.
 [Frostmourne Changelog](https://github.com/zbruennig/DBM-Frostmourne/blob/master/DBM-Core/DBM%20Warmane-Frostmourne%20Changelog.txt)<br>